STEM CELL THERAPY

 Therapies that utilize injected or infused stem cells include:

-Autoimmune disease – Infused by IV into your blood and/or IM injection into muscle
+Autoimmune disease – Stem Cells infused by IV into blood and/or IM injection into muscle

 - Hashimoto’s Thyroiditis